sahithyandev/auto-website-blocker-extension/README.md

 ## Contributing

-For now, star it, if you want to contribute.
+For now, star it.

+And if you want to contribute to this extension, do anything to improve this project and explain what you did in your pull request.

 ## Development